 Every so often someone will ask about a good caramel corn recipe.
-While I don't recommend that you make it often, if you're going to make it, here's a little bit better version.
+While I don't recommend that you make it often due to all of the sugar, if you're going to make it, here's a little bit better version.
 Most recipes you see are made with corn syrup and some say to use the microwave, or even worse, they call for microwave popcorn, sick.
-That stuff is full of chemicals.
-You don't want that in your body or your kid’s bodies!
+That stuff is full of nasty chemicals.
+You don't want that in your body or your kids' bodies!

-Garrett’s caramel corn in Chicago is dreamy, but not as dreamy as this recipe Kal came up.
+Garretts caramel corn in Chicago is dreamy, but not as dreamy as this recipe.
 Oprah said Garrett's was her favorite, but she hasn't tried this.

 It's easy, too.
 The only pain is all of the dishes you dirty in the process.

 - Preheat oven to 300*.
 Make one batch of popcorn.
 Toss in the nuts if desired.
 Put butter, sugar, and maple syrup in a small saucepan.
 Add a pinch of sea salt.
 Heat the mixture on medium high.
 Be sure to keep stirring.
 Bring to a boil and allow it to boil for 2 minutes, without letting it burn!
 Carefully pour over the popcorn.
 Using a large wooden spoon, gently stir the popcorn until all of the pieces are coated.
 Spread the popcorn onto a buttered cookie sheet and bake for about 15 minutes.
 Enjoy!

 UPDATE: Try this recipe that's just as good but easier and faster: Kettle Corn!

 A note about adapting recipes for other Christmas treats:

 A reader, Heather, emailed recently asking about adapting recipes for Christmas treats and making them a little better.
 Too much sugar is bad, anyway you slice it, but I suggested she do what we did above, and replace any corn syrup in recipes with real maple syrup.
 Warning: I've only tried it with a couple recipes, let me know how it works for you.